ShortlistShortlistedRemoved from shortlist 17

 The Generac GP5500 is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.

-However, it features a spark arrestor, making it usable in forested areas.
+However, it features a spark arrestor, so it is adequate for use in forested areas.

 Product Video